Keeping good employees is vital to your company's success. Good employees help drive and grow your business.

 Keeping them engaged means working closely with them to ensure they are excited, challenged, and given every chance to contribute and perform.

-Link their individual goals to business ones and give them a chance to shine by getting them to tackle the company’s big jobs.
+Link their individual goals to business outcomes and give them a chance to shine by getting them to tackle the company’s big jobs.

-If you let them get disengaged or worse, you’re not even checking, they will take their talent elsewhere and the employee turnover stats will start mounting up!
+If you let them get disengaged or worse, you’re not even checking (regular performance reviews and one-on-ones are a great strategy here), they will take their talent elsewhere and the employee turnover stats will start mounting!

 5. Bored by the work